anchor/fleet-magento-docs/docs/how-to/manage-environments.md

 Set the number of application worker processes per instance.

-You can additionally set this to `AUTO` which will dynamically set the worker counter based on load.
+You can additionally set this to `AUTO` which will use a default based on the instance type, which should be suitable for most Magento installations, but may require tuning for your particular application.

 ```
 $ fleet env workers <environment_name> <workers_per_instance>